microsoft/fluent-ui-react/specs/Button.md

 | `endIconColorPrimaryHovered`    |                |
 | `endIconColorPrimaryPressed`    |                |

 NOTE!
-Current Fluent does not follow this convention.
+Fluent UI does not follow this convention.
 Their `Button` currently uses these tokens:

 ```
 backgroundColor: string